-According to a statement to the Istanbul Stock Exchange, the joint venture has laid out plans to start manufacturing a new passenger car in the second half of 2015.
+According to a statement to the Istanbul Stock Exchange, the joint venture between Italy’s carmaker and local Tofas has developed plans to start building a new passenger car in the second half of 2015.

-Tofas will invest $520 million to roll out 580,000 vehicles by 2023, exporting a third of the total, the companies said on Oct.
+Tofas will invest $520 million to roll out 580,000 units of the model by 2023, exporting a third of the total, the companies jointly said on Oct.
 25. Türk Otomobil Fabrikası Anonim Şirketi – Tofas – is jointly owned by Fiat and Koç Holding (37.8% of the company’s shares belong to Fiat Group Automobiles; 37.8% to Koç Holding; and 24.3% to others).

 Via Automotive News Europe